 Contra Costa DA Resigns Amidst Felony Charges

-MARTINEZ, Calif. – The top cop for one of California’s largest counties announced his resignation Wednesday after a criminal complaint slapped him with 12 perjury-related charges and another for grand theft.
+MARTINEZ, Calif. – The district attorney for one of California’s largest counties announced his resignation Wednesday after a criminal complaint slapped him with 12 perjury-related charges and another for grand theft.

 The charges against Contra Costa District Attorney Mark Peterson stem from allegations he stole approximately $66,000 from his political campaign treasure chest.